-Salvador Dalí is a very important figure in the artistic scenario of Catalonia, and probably along with Pablo Picasso, the most universal Spanish artist.
-The eccentric artist was pivotal in the development of surrealism and his legacy has traspassed generations.
+Salvador Dalí is a very important figure in the artistic scenario of Catalonia, and one the most universal Spanish artists.
+There are three Dalí Museums near Barcelona:

 Much of his work might be scattered around the globe but Catalonia is the only place in the world where you can witness the places he lived, worked and transformed with his genius, through the Dalí Museums.

 Check Hotels near Dalí House Museum

-Dalí Theater-Museum, Figueres
+Dalí Museum – Figueres

 “Where, if not in my own town, should the most extravagant and solid of my work endure, where if not here?
 The Municipal Theatre, or what remained of it, struck me as very appropriate, and for three reasons: first, because I am an eminently theatrical painter; second, because the theatre stands right opposite the church where I was baptised; and third, because it was precisely in the hall of the vestibule of the theatre where I gave my first exhibition of painting.”Salvador Dalí

-Dalí’s crypt lies in one of the lower levels of the Museum and can also be visited.
+Dalí’s crypt lies in one of the lower levels of the museum and can also be visited.

-Dalí House-Museum, Portlligat
+Dalí House-Museum – Portlligat

 There, he bought a small fisherman’s cottage in 1930.
-With time he and Gala kept expanding the house with nearby properties and eventually it ended up being his full-time residence and workshop until 1982.
+With time, he and Gala kept expanding the house with nearby properties and eventually it ended up being his full-time residence and workshop until 1982.

 You’ll be quite surprised with the amazing surroundings, the House-Museum stands in front of the Portlligat Bay and it’s truly an exquisite sight, every window of the house is like a canvas hanging on the wall.